Aarhus University Seal

 • Contribute to future business growth entailed in market trends and changes, as well as to the creation of value for society as at large

-The marketing programme hence prepares students for a wide range of management careers in the private and public sectors including consulting, entrepreneurial management, innovation management and communication management, all of which are currently in heavy demand.
+The marketing programme hence prepares students for a wide range of management careers in the private and public sectors including marketing management, relationship and experience management, content and communication management, marketing analytics and research, and consulting, all of which are currently in heavy demand.

 We want to help our students find successful careers.
 Students can always contact our Career Services for advice and assistance with getting onto the Danish labour market.
 Check out our careers page to see the range of services we offer.